An annuity gives you a guaranteed income for a set period of time, or the rest of your life.

 The difference between an annuity and an account-based pension

-With an account-based pension, your money is invested in a range of investments, including shares, property and bonds.
-This gives potential for better growth and investment performance.
-Share market performance does affect returns, making an account-based pension riskier than an annuity.
+Your money is typically invested in a range of investments, including shares, property and bonds.
+This gives potential for your money to grow but also exposes you to potential losses.
+This makes an account-based pension riskier than a conventional annuity.

 Pros and cons of an annuity